 Copy the "We can become like Jesus:" exercise in the Student Workbook on a large poster board in bright colors.
 Fill in the answers with a black marker.
-After your student(s) have written the answers in their workbooks, show them the poster so they can check their work.
-Display the poster so your student(s) can see it every day.
+After your students have written the answers in their workbooks, show them the poster so they can check their work.
+Display the poster in your classroom so your students can see it every day.